opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     Calculates an optical flow for a sparse feature set using the iterative Lucas-Kanade method with pyramids.

-    :param prevImg: The first 8-bit single-channel or 3-channel input image.
+    :param prevImg: First 8-bit single-channel or 3-channel input image.

-    :param nextImg: The second input image of the same size and the same type as  ``prevImg`` .
+    :param nextImg: Second input image of the same size and the same type as  ``prevImg`` .

     :param prevPts: Vector of points for which the flow needs to be found.